Our Plan Better Series explores What will your workforce need in order to remain productive and move organizational goals forward?

 According to this great article by Gensler, a Pilot Space provides a trial period with a new design concept to help save time, stress, and deliver key learnings that can be used for change management.
 This is especially critical now as companies face a workforce that has new expectations, is emotionally worn out, and bears the weight of driving an economic recovery.

 “These are certainly uncertain times.
 And the stakes are quite high for those making real estate portfolio decisions that will affect organizational culture and performance for years to come.
 But in the face of this anxiety, there’s a low-risk and high-reward solution: the pilot space.”
 (Gensler)

 Pilot Spaces have been long used by organizations looking to use the built environment as a strategic growth lever.
 For example, if a company wants to enhance their recruitment and retention initiatives, the physical space can be reimagined and redeployed to draw in top talent, and remain flexible over time to support an increasingly upskilled workforce.
-If the company is pivoting to new business conditions, they can use Pilot Spaces to introduce and support Think Tanks, Production Studios and Work-All-Day Work Cafes.
-These are not radical ideas anymore; every day companies are reinventing their business models and using their facilities to help drive change.
+If the company is pivoting to new business conditions, they can use Pilot Spaces to introduce and support Think Tanks, Production Studios and Work Café Settings.
+These are not radical ideas; companies are reinventing their business models and using their facilities to help drive change.

 A Pilot Space is a temporary installation of a new design concept, which creates a way to test new ideas in real life.
 Workers who will eventually inhabit the new workspace layout get a chance to experience it firsthand and provide feedback.

 Solutions that incorporate new design principles and product applications can be provided by furniture dealers in partnership with design firms, who create specific “design intent” stories for each area that describe the why behind the solution.